 - Since Hannibal is a prequel to the Hannibal Lector film and book series (barring Hannibal Rising, which takes place even earlier), the entire series is based around the build-up to Hannibal's eventual capture by Will.
 They also show us some of the other killers in advance.

 - The first case in most Ace Attorney games is one of these, with the murderer being shown for the player's benefit in the opening cutscene and then serving as the all-too-obvious Warm-Up Boss.
-The most notable aversions are the third and fourth games' first cases, which are standard whodunnits partly because in both cases the real murderer is played much more seriously and continue on to be the game's respective Big Bad even after their initial defeat.
+The most notable aversions are the third and fourth games' first cases, which are more standard whodunnits partly because in both cases the real murderer is played much more seriously and continue on to be the game's respective Big Bad even after their initial defeat.
+The fourth game's first case even serves as its Wham Episode.

 - Former Attorney General Robert Kennedy once formed a task force known as the "Get Hoffa Squad" whose sole purpose was to find incriminating evidence on Teamster leader Jimmy Hoffa.
 Three years later, they secured a conviction.